Historical Markers in

 Today, Shawnee County remains a vibrant and diverse community, with a strong focus on education, arts, and culture.
 Its rich history is preserved through numerous historical sites, museums, and landmarks, reminding residents and visitors alike of the region's past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Shawnee County, Kansas.
+This timeline provides a condensed summary of the historical journey of Shawnee County, Kansas.

 • 1817 - Shawnee County established as part of the Territory of Missouri.